Foote: When do most area football coaches expect high school season to start?

 If the majority opinion in this poll turns out being correct, and it’s determined a full 10-week regular season is no longer an option, how would the postseason be formatted?

-Another proposal calls for a five-week regular season and then every team is allowed into the playoffs.
+Another coach proposed a five-week regular season with every team allowed into the playoffs.

 Again, it’s all speculation at this point.